coap-security/liboscore/doc/guides/integration_levels.md

 The application typically needs to access functions of the native CoAP library that are not expressed in the @ref oscore_native_msg
 (for example to send and receive messages), which are not depicted here.
-@FIXME (With possible renaming of the "native" parts, that might become moer usable in the illustration).
+@FIXME (With possible renaming of the "native" parts, that might become more usable in the illustration).

 With sideways integration in place, the picture looks similar to the light integration case, but the integration module takes the application's place: